 Students may quarantine on campus or they can quarantine at home, should that be their or their family’s choice.

-I am traveling from another state or country to return to Fordham in the spring.
+I am traveling from another state or country to Fordham during the spring.
 Will I have to quarantine upon my arrival?

-Students, faculty, and staff that are traveling from states that are NOT contiguous to New York (including if outside of the United States) are encouraged to quarantine for 10 days upon arrival in New York or a contiguous state, per New York state guidelines, but they can now “test-out” of quarantine by taking the following steps:
+Beginning April 1 travelers to New York from all other states will not be required to quarantine upon arrival to New York.
+Travelers from other countries are still required to quarantine upon arrival to New York.
+Students, faculty, and staff that are traveling from outside of the United States are encouraged to quarantine for 10 days upon arrival in New York, per New York state guidelines, but they can now “test-out” of quarantine by taking the following steps:

 - They must have negative test results of a FDA EUA authorized PCR saliva or nasal swab test administered within three days prior to your departure;

-- Quarantine for three days upon arrival in New York or a contiguous state (quarantine cannot be done in University housing);
+- Quarantine for three days upon arrival in New York (quarantine cannot be done in University housing);

 - On day 4, obtain another COVID test either on or off campus;